 The College’s approach to matters related to a physician’s health are viewed through a treatment and/or rehabilitation lens aimed at supporting physician wellness.
 Physicians with health conditions are managed independently of the complaints or discipline process whenever possible.

 If a physician is reported to the College because of a possible health condition including an addiction, the College may require an assessment and will help the physician access whatever supports are appropriate.
-In such instances, the College may require an assessment and will help the physician access whatever supports are appropriate.

 Physician wellness resources can be found at ePhysicianHealth.com.
 As well, Doctors Nova Scotia’s Professional Support Program (PSP) provides confidential peer to peer support for members and their families who are dealing with personal or professional problems.